Personal Note from Chuck Pisciotta

 I was so touched talking to the child I was pushing that I decided to focus on non-profits for children as I developed my professional career.

 Over the years, I served on about 30 non-profit boards for children and was drawn mostly to charities that had golf tournament fundraisers, as golf is a passion.
-I have also written checks for the organizations.

 I am honored to have received the: